This post was originally published on the Petfinder blog

 8. Use eco-friendlier cat litter

-“I use [corn-based] World’s Best Cat Litter, which you can flush instead of having to use plastic bags to dispose of the waste,” says Susan P. Many corn- and pine-based cat litters are flushable, and as Treehugger.com points out in How to Green Your Pet, the clay in traditional litter is strip-mined.
-Worried your cat won’t like a new litter?
+“I use a corn-based litter, which you can flush instead of having to use plastic bags to dispose of the waste,” says Susan P. Worried your cat won’t like a new litter?
 Set up a “litter cafeteria” so he can choose his favorite.

 9. Harness cuddle power!